-- (1) A person who is in contravention of this By-Law may apply to the City in terms of this By-Law for the necessary approval. - (2) Subject to subsection (3), a person contemplated in subsection (1) must submit an application for and pay an administrative penalty determined in terms of section 129 before the City may consider an application contemplated in subsection (1). - (3) If an application for an administrative penalty contemplated in section 129 has been submitted but not yet determined, or an administrative penalty determined in terms of section 129 has not yet been paid, in exceptional circumstances the City may consider an application contemplated in subsection (1) provided that the City, when granting an approval or making a determination, must impose appropriate conditions to ensure payment of any administrative penalty.

-(4) The submission of an application for, determination of, or payment of an administrative penalty in terms of section 129, or the approval of an application contemplated in this section, does not limit the City's power to investigate an offence or institute a criminal prosecution.
+- (1) A person who is in contravention of this By-Law may apply to the City in terms of this By-Law for the necessary approval. - (2) Subject to subsection (3), a person contemplated in subsection (1) must submit an application for and pay an administrative penalty determined in terms of section 129 before the City may consider an application contemplated in subsection (1). - (3) If an application for an administrative penalty contemplated in section 129 has been submitted but not yet determined, or an administrative penalty determined in terms of section 129 has not yet been paid, in exceptional circumstances the City may consider an application contemplated in subsection (1) provided that the City, when granting an approval or making a determination, must impose appropriate conditions to ensure payment of any administrative penalty. - (4) The submission of an application for, determination of, or payment of an administrative penalty in terms of section 129, or the approval of an application contemplated in this section, does not limit the City's power to investigate an offence or institute a criminal prosecution. - (5) The City may prescribe a category of contraventions of this By-law to which the provisions of section 130(2) and (3) do not apply.